Progesterone is a hormone responsible for fertility and menstruation.

-Females with a regular menstrual cycle might not ovulate, and doctors should check for low progesterone levels.
+Even when a menstrual cycle is regular, ovulation might not occur, and doctors should check for low progesterone levels.

 Endocrine Society guidelines recommend

-Those taking estrogen for menopause who have not had a hysterectomy must also take progesterone supplements to help prevent uterine cancer.
+Those taking estrogen therapy for this purpose, and who have not had a hysterectomy, must also take progesterone supplements to help prevent uterine cancer.

-A blood test can confirm someone’s progesterone levels.
+A blood test can tell someone’s progesterone levels.

-Just before ovulation, this hormone increases.
+Just before ovulation, this level increases.
 It then rises again within a week after ovulation.

 Throughout pregnancy, doctors measure progesterone levels to track how the corpus luteum and placenta are working.

-Between the sixth and eighth weeks of pregnancy, doctors consider low progesterone levels to be less than 10 ng/ml, which is a sign of an abnormal or ectopic pregnancy.
+Between weeks 6–8, doctors consider low progesterone levels to be less than 10 ng/ml, which is a sign of an abnormal or ectopic pregnancy.

-In the remaining trimesters of pregnancy, progesterone levels continue to increase to 150 ng/ml.
+In the remaining trimesters, progesterone levels continue to increase to 150 ng/ml.

-Although a blood test can detect low progesterone levels, other factors are important.
-Doctors may need to carry out further tests to diagnose the cause.
+Although a blood test can detect low progesterone, doctors may need to carry out further tests to diagnose the cause.

 Females with low levels of progesterone may require supplementation.
-Depending on the cause, doctors will prescribe different forms of the hormone.
-They will also choose a progesterone treatment based on the likelihood of any side effects.
+Depending on the cause, doctors prescribe different forms of the hormone.
+They also consider the risk of side effects.

-For example, some people cannot tolerate side effects from oral progesterone and may receive the hormone as a topical cream or gel.
+For example, some people cannot tolerate side effects of oral progesterone and may receive the hormone as a topical cream or gel.

 People taking hormone replacement therapy for menopause symptoms may also require progesterone supplementation.